-Our Trustees bring with them a wealth of skills and experience from different sectors, supported by a shared passion and belief in the development, success and well being of young people.
-In order to ensure we are consistently reflective in our practice and best meeting the needs of the young people we work with we have set up a Youth Ambassadors Scheme, who will help the development of our work.
+Our team bring with them a wealth of skills and experience from different sectors, supported by a shared passion and belief in the development, success and well being of young people.
+In order to ensure we are consistently reflective in our practice and best meeting the needs of the young people we set up a Youth Ambassadors Scheme, which ensures the voice of the young people we work with is heard in shaping the future of the organisation.

 Bev Sokolowski – Having taught, examined and been a Senior Pastoral Leader in schools and colleges for over 40 years, Bev is currently enjoying life as a freelance arts practitioner, and spending time with the Grandchildren.
 A keen Pilates enthusiast she is enjoying her new found flexibility.
 Bev is responsible for safeguarding young people, induction and training within the organisation.
 She is also vice chair of the trustees.